MorrisMA/M65C02A/README.md

 ##Prefix Instructions

-The M65C02A gains much of its power from six (6) prefix instructions: IND, SIZ, ISZ, OAX, OAY, and OSX.
+The M65C02A gains much of its power from six (8) prefix instructions: OAY, IND, SIZ, ISZ, OAX, OSX, OSZ, and OIS.
 The IND and SIZ instructions add indirection and promote ALU operations to 16 bits, respectively.
 The ISZ prefix instruction applies IND and SIZ simultaneously.
 These three prefix instructions can also be applied to implicit addressing mode instructions in order to increase the opcode space.
 In general, however, IND, SIZ, and ISZ are intended to be applied to logic, shift/rotate, and arithmetic instructions.
 IND converts a direct addressing mode to an indirect addressing mode.
-When applied to an indirect addressing mode, IND adds a second level of indirection.
+When applied to an indirect addressing mode, IND adds an additional level of indirection.

-Indirection added by IND is always performed before indexing.
-This rule has some consequences.
-For example, Pre-indexed Zero Page Direct [zp,X] is converted to Post-Indexed Zero Page Indirect [(zp),X] when IND is prefixed to an instruction using the Pre-Indexed Zero Page Direct addressing mode.
-When IND is applied to an instruction using the Pre-Indexed Zero Page Indirect [(zp,X)] addressing mode, the result is Post-Indexed Zero Page Double Indirect [((zp)),X] not Pre-Indexed Zero Page Double Indirect [((zp,X))].

 When SIZ is applied to an instruction, the operation is doubled in size.
 While operating on 8-bit quantities, the upper half of registers and/or ALU results